citp/privacy-policy-historical/p/pd/pdr/pdrhealth.com.md

 ###  Accessing your Information

 We strive to provide all our customers with reasonable opportunity to access and update their customer profile information.
 If you have sent us your email address, you may access and update this information by contacting our customer support department.

 ###  Privacy Statement Parameters

 This privacy statement describes the policies governing the PDRhealth web site.
-It does not govern the practices at other Thomson company businesses or other PDR web sites (such as pdrbookstore.com and pdr.net).
+It does not govern the practices at other PDR web sites (such as pdrbookstore.com and pdr.net).

-Embedded within the PDRhealth web site are the Thomson Healthcare NexCura profiler tools.
+Embedded within the PDRhealth web site are the NexCura profiler tools.
 If you elect to use the NexCura profiler tools, please review the NexCura privacy policy linked at the bottom of the profiler tools.
 While using the NexCura profiler tools, your information will be treated in accordance with the NexCura privacy policy.

 Additionally, some of the links on the PDRhealth web site are direct links to various sponsor and marketing partner sites, where you can apply for products and services.
 This privacy statement does not describe the practices of our partners.
 Before disclosing personal information to any other company’s web site, you should read the privacy notice associated with that site.